 Are you preparing to replace your old boiler?
 On average, these appliances typically last 10 to 15 years.
 By the time you enter (or re-enter) the market, there’s likely plenty of terms and jargon that you either don’t know or have forgotten.
 This is especially true if you’re buying for the first time.
 What’s a combi boiler?
 How does it differ from system and regular options?
 Where do condensing boilers come into all this?

-As plumbers and heating engineers covering Chelsea and the neighbouring areas, we make boiler installations – as well as maintenance and repairs – as simple as possible.
 This includes clear and concise communication that clarifies any terms or jargon you may not understand.

 In this blog, we provide an overview for everything you need to know about condensing boilers.
 If you have any further queries about the specifics of condensing boilers, please contact us.

 Let’s start with a simple clarification: all modern boilers, be they combi, regular or system, are condensing boilers.
 There’s no need to worry about whether you should choose a condensing model or not – by law plumbers and heating engineers across the country can no longer install non-condensing appliances.